Kremlin critic Navalny moved from Moscow jail to undisclosed location

 Navalny's right-hand man Leonid Volkov said the opposition politician's family has not been informed of his whereabouts, expressing concern over lack of transparency.

-He is due to spend a little over 2.5 years behind bars, according to his lawyers, one of whom, Vadim Kobzev said on Twitter he had been moved from his Moscow jail.
+He is due to spend a little over two and a half years behind bars, according to his lawyers, one of whom, Vadim Kobzev, said on Twitter that he had been moved from his Moscow jail.

 Kobzev later said Navalny could have been taken to a prison camp.